Warthog Hunting in South Africa

 Tusks will curve 90 degrees.

-The Warthog is a medium-sized species, and shoulder height from 20 to 30 inches.
-At 100 to 150 pounds, females are typically slightly smaller and lighter than males at 130 to 250 pounds.
+The Warthog is a medium-sized species, with shoulder height from 20 to 30 inches.
+At 100 to 150 pounds, females are typically slightly smaller and lighter than males, that weigh 130 to 250 pounds.

 A warthog has two pairs of tusks protruding from the mouth and curving upwards.
 The shorter lower pair gets sharpened by friction against the upper pair when the Warthog is feeding.